NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 For this step, we will be adding to init method that nests our Geometry properties, such as `width`,`thickness`,`radius`, and `radius_hovered`.

 >:bulb: Tip: If you are having trouble locating the geometry properties, be reminded that this init method is after the new classes we added in the previous steps.
-You should find it under "ArcGesture"
+You should find it under "_ArcGesture"

 Let's start by defining `set_radius` for the circle so that we can change it on hover later, and also set the parameters for arc_gesture to make sure it's active when the object is recreated: